yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2020/index.md

 It is worth noting that, in case the automatic configuration process fails, users can map their analog sticks manually by clicking on any of the axis mappings.
 This solves issues with certain controllers that have their axis mapped as digital buttons.

-Project Mjölnir has come a long way since it started.
+`Project Mjölnir` has come a long way since it started.
 Major parts of yuzu’s original code for input were rewritten, tested and ironed out.
 A vast part of the input frontend and backend was overhauled in favour of a more user friendly interface, aiming to make it easy to configure your controllers in the most intuitive way (and many of these configurations are also being applied automatically).
 Much of the effort done by the devs is easily perceivable, but there’s also a lot of work that went into making things run perfectly behind the scenes.
 Hours of investigation, lining up the details, and polishing every addition.
 Indeed, our devs gave it their best, just like the dwarves in the Eddas, to present you with this gift.
 The Nordic gods debated which among the three presents they received was the best, and they concluded the hammer was, without any doubts, the most precious of them.
 It is our most sincere wish that you will accept this hammer from us, and smite as hard as you desire!

 As a small sidenote: In the Edda, the dwarves happened to ask for Loki’s head as compensation for the gifts.
-But don’t worry, we won’t go that far with you!
-(Yet).
+But don’t worry, we won’t go that far with you! *(Yet)*.

 ## Back to the Pokéfuture

 A very requested fix, and understandably so.
 Pokémon has long been a franchise that uses time as a game mechanic, and in yuzu, this feature was not working as intended in `Sword and Shield`.
 What would normally be saving, closing yuzu and coming later expecting time to naturally pass, ends up as if nothing happened, rendering several events (like berries respawn, changing weather, Pokéjobs, different Pokémon spawns, or just simple time of day changing) useless.
 We don't have a proper fix to naturally progress time yet, but for now, thanks to work done by [bunnei](https://github.com/bunnei), it is posible to [bypass this problem by changing the clock in real time from yuzu's settings while playing.](https://github.com/yuzu-emu/yuzu/pull/4792)

-You can find the setting in Emulation > Configure > System, enable `Custom RTC` and time travel!
+You can find the setting in `Emulation > Configure... > System`, enable `Custom RTC` and time travel!

 {{< imgs
     "./rtc.png| Try to avoid changing the divergence value, Doc!"